Birding Tour USA: Colorado – Lekking Grouse and Rocky Mountains

 Finches, Euphonias (Fringillidae)

-Evening Grosbeak – VU Coccothraustes vespertinus
+Evening Grosbeak – VU Hesperiphona vespertina

-Black Rosy-Finch – EN Leucosticte atrata
+Black Rosy Finch – EN Leucosticte atrata

-Brown-capped Rosy-Finch – EN Leucosticte australis
+Brown-capped Rosy Finch – EN Leucosticte australis

 House Finch Haemorhous mexicanus